telerik/reporting-docs/styling/rendering-and-paging/design-considerations-for-report-rendering/html-rendering-design-considerations.md

 * All report items are rendered as separate absolute positioned `<div>` elements.
 * The TextBox with rotated text is rendered as an image and displayed in `<img>` element inside the `<div>` of the report item.
 This is necessary as the browsers do not support rotated text.
 * All output is generated with __UTF8 encoding.__
-* The strings are measured using GDI+.
-This can lead to differences between Image rendering and the Web Browsers.
-Also justified text may require to be adjusted due to the difference in the measurement algorithms.
+* The strings are measured using [GDI+](https://learn.microsoft.com/en-us/windows/win32/gdiplus/-gdiplus-gdi-start) on Windows and [Skia](https://skia.org/) on non-Windows systems.
+This can lead to differences between Image rendering and previewing in web browsers.
+Additionally, justified text may require to be adjusted due to the difference in the measurement algorithms.
-* In Interactive preview the Table/Crosstab/List item is rendered on a single page without page breaks.
+* In Interactive preview the Table/Crosstab/List item is rendered on a **single page without page breaks**.
+* Lines thinner than `1px` may not be rendered consistently.
-* By default the Graph, Map and Barcode items are rendered as SVG elements.
-In older browsers without support for SVG, the items are rendered automatically as Bitmap objects displayed in IMG elements.
+* By default the Graph, Map, and Barcode items are rendered as `SVG` elements.
+In older browsers without support for SVG, the items are rendered automatically as [Bitmap](https://en.wikipedia.org/wiki/Bitmap) objects displayed in [IMG elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img).
 The usage of SVG elements can be explicitly controlled through the [HTML5]({%slug telerikreporting/using-reports-in-applications/export-and-configure/configure-the-export-formats/html5-device-information-settings%}) and [HTML5Interactive]({%slug telerikreporting/using-reports-in-applications/export-and-configure/configure-the-export-formats/html5interactive-device-information-settings%}) device information settings.
-More details how to apply the settings are available in the [Device Information Settings]({%slug telerikreporting/using-reports-in-applications/export-and-configure/configure-the-export-formats/overview%}) overview.
+More details on how to apply the settings are available in the [Device Information Settings]({%slug telerikreporting/using-reports-in-applications/export-and-configure/configure-the-export-formats/overview%}) overview.

->note If the subreport report BackgroundColor is not Transparent (by default is White) subreport item borders may not be rendered.
-In order to avoid this set the subreport report BackgroundColor to Transparent.
+>note If the subreport report `BackgroundColor` is not `Transparent` (by default is White), subreport item borders may not be rendered.
+This can be avoided by setting the subreport report `BackgroundColor` to `Transparent`.

 ### Pagination